calidion/aex/README.md

 });
 ```

-> Return `false` in middleware will cancel the whole http request processing,
+> Return `false` in middlewares will cancel the whole http request processing
-> It is normally after a `res.end`
+> It normally happens after a `res.end`

-## Handle specific middlewares
+## Handler specific middlewares

-Handle specific middlewares are effective only to the specific handler.
+Handler specific middlewares are effective only to the specific handler.

-It can be optionally added to the handle option via the optional attribute `middlewares`.
+They can be optionally added to the handler option via the optional attribute `middlewares`.

-the `middlewares` attribute is an array of async functions of `IAsyncMiddleware` which defined as follows:
+the `middlewares` attribute is an array of async functions of `IAsyncMiddleware` type which defined as follows:

 ```ts
 export type IAsyncMiddleware = (